-When the CT8021 is performing playback of G.723.1 / TrueSpeech 6.3, 5.3, 4.8 or 4.1 speech frames, it will interpret a speech frames that has the first two words set to FFFFH and the remainder of the speech frame set to all zeros, as an instruction to perform frame erasure.
-When Frame Erasure is activated, the CT8021 attempts to construct a replacement for a missing speech frame by extrapolation from previous valid speech frames.
-The sending of a Frame Erasure frame to the CT8021 based upon detection of dropped or corrupted speech frames is the responsibilty of the host software and system communication protocol.
+When the CT8022 performs playback of G.723.1/TrueSpeech 6.3, 5.3, 4.8 or 4.1 speech frames, it interprets a speech frame that has the first two words set to FFFFH.
+The remainder of the speech frame is set to all zeros as an instruction to perform Frame Erasure.
+When Frame Erasure is activated, the CT8022 attempts to construct a replacement for a missing speech frame by extrapolation from previous valid speech frames.
+The Host software and system communication protocol are responsible for sending of a Frame Erasure frame to the CT8022 based upon detection of dropped or corrupted speech frames.
 The G.723.1 speech frames themselves do not include any built-in error detection mechanism.